premchander-revature/interviewquestions/Java8_IS/Java8_Int_Spe.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Default methods let us to add new functionality tto the libraries interfaces and ensure binary compatability with older code written for the imterfaces.
+Default methods let us to add new functionality to the libraries interfaces and ensure binary compatability with older code written for the interfaces.

 </blockquote>
 </details>

 ---

-11. What is the behaviout of `findFirst()` method in Java 8  streams?
+11. What is the behaviour of `findFirst()` method in Java 8  streams?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-The findFirst() method returns the first element of a stream or an empty Optional.
+The `findFirst()` method returns the first element of a stream or an empty Optional.
 If the stream has no encounter order, any element is returned, as it's ambiguous which is the first one anyway.

 </blockquote>
 </details>

 ---

-12. What is the behaviout of findAny() method in Java 8  streams?
+12. What is the behaviour of `findAny()` method in Java 8  streams?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-The findAny() method returns any element of the stream - much like findFirst() with no encounter order.
+The `findAny()` method returns any element of the stream - much like findFirst() with no encounter order.

 </blockquote>
 </details>

 ---

-13. When to use findAny() method in Java 8 streams?
+13. When to use `findAny()` method in Java 8 streams?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)